Les David - 1992 DSA

 the Muskegon club.

-tireless promoter of junior golf, sends handwritten letters to
+tireless promoter of junior golf, "Topper" as has was called by

 the top Muskegon-area finishers at the high school state golf finals